Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## Trip

-Trip entity represents a group of reservations for convenience.
-Also trips can be shared with other users, to scope sharing feature data access,
+The Trip entity represents a collection of reservations, providing a convenient grouping.
+Additionally, trips can be shared with other users, allowing for controlled data access in the sharing feature.

 ### Decisions
-- Each user has a service "Unassinged" trip ontaining all not-yet-assigned reservations.
-This trip is used to unify the flow of working with reservations
+- Each user possesses an "Unassigned" trip service containing all reservations that have not yet been assigned.
+This approach streamlines the process of working with reservations.
-- User owning the trip is still tracked via directo reference, for simpler investigation.
+- The user who owns the trip is still tracked through a direct reference, simplifying core authorization.

 ### Fields
-- ID
+- ID: Unique identifier for the trip.
-- Description - A space for user to specify additional information.
+- Description: Provides a space for users to include additional information about the trip.
-- Dates - start and end date of the trip.
-Is used for convenience purposes and easier automatic grouping of reservations.
+- Dates: Indicates the start and end dates of the trip.
+This information is used for convenience and facilitates automatic grouping of reservations.
-- Is Unassinged - Special flag to mark the unassigned reservation.
-Exactly one unassigned trip per user should exist.
+- Is Unassigned: A special flag to mark reservations that have not been assigned.
+Each user should have exactly one unassigned trip.

 ### Outbound Links
-- Owner - User creator and owner of the trip.
-Used for authorization.
+- Owner: Identifies the user who created and owns the trip.
+This information is used for authorization purposes.

 ### Inbound Links
-- Users (Through "Trip Access Control List" join table) - list of users and corresponding roles they have been granted for the trip.
+- Users (via the "Trip Access Control List" join table): Contains a list of users and their corresponding roles granted for the trip.

 ## Trip Access Control